rhuss/rhuss.github.io/_posts/2018-04-12-simple-dockerfile-mode-dmp.md

 CMD ["echo", "Hello", "world!"]
 ```

-Of course, this image does not really much.
+This image does not really much.
 With `mvn docker:build` you can build it, with `docker run fabric8/smallest` you can test it.
 Or use `mvn docker:run` so that you even don't have to provide the image name.